percona/percona-server/doc/source/myrocks/variables.rst

 Specifies whether to allow the OS to map a data file into memory for writes.
 Disabled by default.

-.. variable:: rocksdb_background_sync

-  :version 5.7.19-17: Implemented
-  :cli: ``--rocksdb-background-sync``
-  :dyn: No
-  :scope: Global
-  :vartype: Boolean
-  :default: ``OFF``

-Specifies whether to perform background ``fsync`` on WAL (write-ahead log) files every second.
-Disabled by default.
-If WAL files are already synced on every commit, then enabling this option is redundant.

 .. variable:: rocksdb_base_background_compactions